reke1608/rekeportfolio/content/leadership/index.md

       #   Leave `date_end` empty if it's your current employer.
       #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
       items:
+        - title: Event Planner
+          company: Chemistry Students' Association (CHEMSA) - University of Winnipeg
+          company_url: ''
+          company_logo: chemsa
+          location: Winnipeg, MB
+          date_start: '2019-09-01'
+          date_end: '2020-03-01'
+          description: |2-
+              * Worked with team to successfully organize a pumpkin carving contest in October 2019 and a party in February 2020 for the academic year.
+The theme was “Ultraviolet Catastrophe.”
+Turnout was massive, with attendance from other science student groups.
+Through both events, we were able to fundraise for our annual scholarship and future events.
         - title: President
           company: Golden Key International Honour Society, University of Winnipeg Chapter
           company_url: ''